dafzor/bnetlauncher/README.md

 Destiny 2 Setup Video Guide: https://www.youtube.com/watch?v=38WKKqd9dKQ

-**Note:** Destiny 2 is moving to steam on the 1st of October so this will no longer be required. https://store.steampowered.com/app/1085660/Destiny_2/
+**Note:** [Destiny 2 is moving to steam](https://store.steampowered.com/app/1085660/Destiny_2/) on the 1st of October so bnetlauncher and workaround should no longer be required.

 ## Troubleshooting

 In case of problems logging can be enabled by creating a enablelog.txt file inside `%localappdata%\madalien.com\bnetlauncher\`, you can open the location by pasting the path into explorer or the run dialog in windows (WinKey+R)

-## Aditional options

-There's also the following aditional options provided by command line switches:

-* `--timeout <seconds>, -t <seconds>` changes how many seconds it tries to look for the game before giving an error (15 seconds by default).
-* `--notask, -n` starts the launcher directly instead of using task scheduler (used so steam overlay isn't attached to the battle.net client)
-* `--leaveopen, -l` leaves the client open after launcher the game.
-If combined with `--notask` option it will show you as playing on steam until you close the client.

 ## Known Issues